dymensionxyz/dymint/da/eth/Readme.md

 ## Requirements

 - Access to Ethereum RPC node.
-Public RPC addresses can be found here <https://ethereum-sepolia-rpc.publicnode.com/>, but private RPCs are recommended.
+Public RPC addresses can be found here: <https://ethereum-sepolia-rpc.publicnode.com/>, but private RPCs are recommended.
 - An Ethereum account with funds.
-Faucet for Sepolia testnet can be found here: <https://cloud.google.com/application/web3/faucet/ethereum/sepolia>
+Faucet for Sepolia testnet can be found here: <https://cloud.google.com/application/web3/faucet/ethereum/sepolia>.

 ## Dymint.toml Configuration